 - Identify the first practical step: Ask them to think about what their first step towards reaching their goal might be.
 It will be something they can start to do now.
 Get them to think what the sequence of actions will be, just like Ronaldinho does, and run a video of carrying out this first step in their mind.
 When they’ve got that mental video, suggest that they practise running through it each day to help keep them on track.
 And encourage them to start doing that first step in reality from now on.

-If you’d like to learn more about practical, evidence-based techniques to help your clients lose weight, here’s the link for my next 2-day workshop on “The Psychology of Weight Loss: How to help your clients lose weight permanently.
+If you’d like to learn more about practical, evidence-based techniques to help your clients lose weight, have a look at the courses I’m running on the psychology of weight loss.
 Whatever your professional background, you’re welcome to attend if you want to learn more about using psychological techniques to help in your work with clients.
 As well as teaching you more about how to use visualisation, the workshop also covers

 - The 3 main reasons conventional diets fail